sberrevoets/scottberrevoets.com/content/2024-11-20-testing-code-coverage.md

 ```

 This yields 66.7% code coverage, but although the test passes, it doesn't
-validate any business logic.
-The example is a bit derived, but in a more
+validate any business logic because the test has no assertion.
+The example is a
-realistic scenario where tools report you have 66.7% code coverage, you don't
+bit derived, but in a more realistic scenario where tools report you have 66.7%
-actually know if that code is actively tested or just happens to be executed
+code coverage, you don't actually know if that code is actively tested or just
-while running tests.
-What you do know is that the other 33.3% is _definitely
+happens to be executed while running tests.
+What you do know is that the other
-not_ tested.
+33.3% is _definitely not_ tested.

 ## `llvm-cov`